 First I wanted to find out about the Heat Death of the Universe.
 In the book, Scharlette meets Tomothy, a time travelling agent from a distant future called ‘the Death’.
 This is short for ‘the Heat of the Universe’, a theory which explains one of the (many, fun) possible ways the universe may end.
-Tomothy and his people float around Heat Death in a space station imported from the past, so I wanted to know more about what that might entail.
+Tomothy and his people float about in Heat Death in a space station imported from the past, and I wanted to find out about what that might entail.

 1. What is Heat Death?

 SAM: Hi Pat, and welcome to a highly edited version of our email exchange, which did not originally begin like this.